 What’s so important about form widths?

 Imagine filling out a form that’s too wide for your mobile device.
 It’d be frustrating, right?
 Think about your forms and your audience.
 Do you provide a positive user experience?
-Do you even know which devices your visitors use?
+Do you know which devices your visitors commonly use?

 Jotform forms are already mobile responsive by default.
 You don’t need to optimize your form width if your website or the page where you will embed the form is also mobile responsive.